Chisox Tim Anderson suspended by MLB for contact with umpire

+Anderson had two singles on Saturday and was at the plate in the ninth when Gavin Sheets scored from third on Zach Jackson’s wild pitch to give Chicago a 3-2 win.
+Following the game, Anderson declined to speak to reporters about the suspension.

-Before Saturday’s game, La Russa said he watched video from the incident and said, “I think there’s an argument to be made in Tim’s favor, so we’ll see.
+Before the contest La Russa said he watched video from the incident and said, ”I think there’s an argument to be made in Tim’s favor, so we’ll see.

 ”Did you see how the interaction happened?”
 La Russa added. ”The way we see it, there’s an argument to be made that the umpire didn’t move back, he was moving forward as well.”